PilotsEYE.tv

 Detailed documents for re-experiencing flights

 For simulator fliers and fans who want to explore the subject in more depth, PilotsEYE.tv provides the entire set of documents from the flight, some of them handwritten.
-From the flight plan to the weather map, including the most important ATC messages and the Google route.
+From the flight plan to the weather map, including the most essential ATC messages and the Google route.
 The PEFB, the “PilotsEYE Flight Briefing”, is available free of charge here (PDF): http://pilotsEYE.tv/downloads

 What does the man himself think about all of this?